Sample output type#

 -

-Configuration of output_type_id#
+Configuration of compound_taskid_set#

+A hub should specify a compound_taskid_set field in the configuration for the sample output_type to indicate the task ID columns that define separate sample index values in the output_type_id column.
 The output_type_id column allows a modeler to show which rows of model output belong to the same sample.

-Submission passing validation
+Example submission passing validation

-"compound_taskid_set" in schema A (o_d,l,h,v) B (o_d,l,h) C (o_d,l) D (o_d,l,v)
+"compound_taskid_set" in schema A (o_d,l,h,v) B (o_d,l,h) C (o_d,l,v) D (o_d,l)

 ["origin_date", "location", "horizon", "variant"]